petrovg/flickrpicker/README.md

 ## TO DO

+* Show recent photo as a separate photoset at the top
 * Test in a popover on iPad
 * Replace activity indicators with a single one
 * Make it only support portrait orientation